jdjaxon/linux_cac/README.md

 >  Please make sure all browsers are closed before running the script.

 This script requires root privileges since it installs `opensc` package and its dependencies.
-Feel free to review the script [here](https://raw.githubusercontent.com/jdjaxon/linux_cac/main/cac_setup.sh) if this makes you uncomfortable.
-For transparency, the the DoD certificates are downloaded from [here](https://militarycac.com/maccerts/AllCerts.zip), which are recommended by [militarycac](https://militarycac.com).
+Please download the script locally and review it before running it; see [Methods](#methods) for the recommended steps.
+The raw script is also available [here](https://raw.githubusercontent.com/jdjaxon/linux_cac/main/cac_setup.sh) if you prefer to read it in a browser.
+For transparency, the DoD certificates are downloaded from [here](https://militarycac.com/maccerts/AllCerts.zip), which are recommended by [militarycac](https://militarycac.com).